erbsland-dev/erbsland-former/doc/chapters/preface.rst

 Preface
 =======

-Welcome to the documentation of the *ErbslandFORMER*.
+Welcome to the documentation for *ErbslandFORMER*.
+This guide will help you understand and utilize the application effectively.

+For a basic overview of the application, start with the :ref:`quick-start` chapter.
+If you are ready to begin setting up the application, you can proceed directly to the :ref:`installation` section.

 Key Features
 ============